Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 It's even healthier eaten raw.
 Try it in a salad!

-You may need to go to a health food store to find it, but it's fantastic in the sauerkraut salad shown below.
+If you can find sauerkraut that is unpasteurized and uncooked, it will contain live lactobacilli and is rich in enzymes.
+You may need to go to a health food store or the health food section of most grocery stores to find it, but it's fantastic in this sauerkraut salad shown below.
+Healthy eating never tasted so good!

-Ready to make this Sauerkraut Casserole?
+Ready to make this sauerkraut casserole?
 But, you don't have any leftover potatoes.
 What to do?

 Don't have any leftover potatoes?

-Peel (if necessary) and thickly slice raw potatoes, cover with water and bring to boil.
+Peel (if necessary) and thickly slice raw potatoes, cover with cold water and bring to boil.
 Simmer until tender which will take about 10 minutes.

 Prep Time